ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 For steps happening in the House of Commons, the occurrence score of a step in a procedure is the number of concluded work packages subject to a procedure having a business item actualising that step, divided by the total number of concluded work packages subject to that procedure.

-For steps happening in the House of Lords, or jointly between both Houses, the occurrence score is the number of concluded work packages subject to a procedure having a business item actualising that step divided by the total number of concluded work packages subject to that procedure having the 'Laid before the House of Lords' business step actualised.
+For steps happening in the House of Lords, or jointly between both Houses, the occurrence score is the number of concluded work packages subject to a procedure having a business item actualising that step, divided by the total number of concluded work packages subject to that procedure having the 'Laid before the House of Lords' business step actualised.

-In both cases, the occurence score calculation only includes steps that have already happened.
+In both cases, the occurence score calculation only includes steps that have been actualised by at least one business item having a date of today or in the past.

 What has happened in past work packages does not determine what happens in current work packages.
 Considering precedence in this way allows us to plot 'cowpaths' through the possibility space: this provides 'odds' of a thing happening, rather than a guarantee of future events.